Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Exchange rates.
 Some services offer quicker delivery for a higher fee, while others offer low or zero fees but with a longer delivery delay.
 The idea is to find the combination that helps you save on transfer fees and guarantees the best exchange rate.

 - Pick-up methods.
 Money can be deposited directly into the recipient’s account or the recipient can collect the funds in person at a designated pick-up point.

 - Fees.
-Some services charge a transfer fee as well as a fee to convert your dollars into the local currency.
-Keep in mind that transfers to Bosnia and Herzegovina can be expensive.
+Some services charge a transfer fee as well as a fee to convert your rand into the local currency.
+Keep in mind that transfers to Bosnia and Herzegovina are expensive.

 - Turnaround time.
 Transfer time differs from service to service, but most guarantee delivery within two to three business days.

 - Transfer methods.
 Most services facilitate transfers online, via telephone or in person at a branch.

 - Transfer options.
 Depending on the service, you can have your account set up to make regular payments to your recipients or market orders for investments.

 - Minimum transfer amounts.
 Most money transfer services usually have a minimum amount you can send.